Dynamics and Rheology of Ring-Linear Blend Semidilute Solutions in Extensional Flow: Modeling and Molecular Simulations: Results

 \subsection{Average conformational fluctuations}

-We quantify the conformational fluctuations described above via the `steady state' ensemble average fluctuation quantity
+We quantify the conformational fluctuations described above via the steady state ensemble average fluctuation quantity

 where $n$ is the ensemble size, $\epsilon_{ss}$ is the accumulated strain at which the ensemble average fractional extension plateaus, and $\epsilon_{cess}$ corresponds to flow cessation.
-We thereby remove effects of initial transient stretching, although ring polymers in solution blend with linear chains never reach true steady state conformations.
+We thereby remove effects of initial transient stretching.
 This definition is consistent for both ring and linear polymers, with the linear steady state strain $\epsilon_{ss} \approx 8-9$, as compared to $\epsilon_{ss} \approx 4-5$ for the rings.

 In Fig. \ref{fig:fluc_avg}, we report the fluctuation quantity as a function of Wi for a variety of architectures and blend ratios as determined from simulation and experiment.
 In all cases, the dimensionless flow rate Wi is determined using the relaxation time upon cessation of planar extensional flow at the relevant concentration and blend ratio.
 In addition to the simulations and experiments presented in this work, we have included results for the case of a pure linear solution at $c^*$ and a dilute ring polymer solution from previous work. \cite{young2019simulation, hsiao2017direct}